seleuco/xpectrum/trunk/readme.txt

 Return to Game -> returns to the game.

-Note:

-If you want to load a game in high compability mode, or just as original spectrum did, disable Fast & Flash & Edge loading.
+Note: If you want to load a game in high compability mode, or just as original spectrum did, disable Fast & Flash & Edge loading.
 If you still have problems loading the game, remember to reset to 48k mode.

 Tape Browser
 ------------

 Entering this menu, if a tape is inserted, we'll see the blocks inside the tape, and current block will be marked with an asterisk sign.
 Moving the joystick up and down we can select other blocks.
 Pressing B while the current block is selected we'll manually start or stop the tape.
 Pressing B while another block is selected, that block will become the current one.

-START will allow us to load a differnt tape (or even a snapshot).
-With SELECT we'll exit the Tape Browser.
+"A" will allow us to load a differnt tape (or even a snapshot).
+With "X" we'll exit the Tape Browser.

 POKE Manager
 ------------